manasvityagi/IoT_Dashboard/Journal.md

 heroku run python manage.py migrate       || Saved a of of time

+So the problem I faced is that after adding a smart device, I am unable to see the device, immediately, and this has caused like lot of loss of confidence and therefore distraction.
+The thing is, the cache is not returning from permanent db., it is for fast response and may not reflect the true state.
+The variable that i mindlessely pasted from page, CACHE_TTL, stands for time to live, which I am guessing is the time after it will sync with postgres, where the accurate data is present.
+So the caches should not be used where absolute truth depends on the order of operation.

 ## Journal entry  template

 -[ ] What needs to be done